ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 2437144182088 2437144182088
 ```
 Explanation:
-'a' is pointing towards id of object '[5]'.
+'a' and 'b' are pointing towards id of object '[]' containing an element '5'.
-b.append(1) : This adds an element at the end of list 'b'.
-This does not change object rather change the no. of elements in the list.
+b.append(1) : This adds an element '1' in the list-object '[]' containing an element '5' towards which 'b' is pointing at the end.
+This does not change the list-object '[]' rather change the no. of elements it posses.
-List and its elements have different id.
+Note: List and its elements have different ids.
 Hence the output.

 ```C.```